San Bernardino is a city in California located in the county seat of the same name.

 A visit to this museum is a treat for railway fans.

-A centralized traffic control unit that was in use a century ago is also displayed and is one of the popular artifacts on display.
+A centralized traffic control unit used a century ago is also displayed and is one of the famous artifacts on display.

 There is a buggy from 1910 and a fully restored handcar on display at the museum.